BrandiMac/space-products/doc/visibility.rst

 Output
 ==============
-Once the ``Segment`` has been configured, the following instantaneous methods are available for generating output.
-These methods report the instantaneous value of the azimuth and elevation angles from the observer to the target, and the ``Visibility()`` method returns an instantaneous evaluation of whether the observer can see the target.
+Once the ``Segment`` has been configured, use the following instantaneous methods for generating output.
+These methods report the instantaneous value of the azimuth and elevation angles from the observer to the target.
+The ``Visibility()`` method returns an instantaneous evaluation of whether the observer can see the target.

+ TODO add definitions here

 * `VisibilitySegment.Azimuth() <https://ai-solutions.com/_help_Files/visibilitysegment_azimuth_nanosecond.htm>`_
 * `VisibilitySegment.Elevation() <https://ai-solutions.com/_help_Files/visibilitysegment_elevation_nanosecond.htm>`_